reuteras/dfirws/README.md

 - The VM will be created with a NAT network adapter.
 - The VM will be created with a user named *dfirws* with password *password*.

-You can change the settings by copying *local/default-variables.pkr.hcl* to *local/variables.pkr.hcl* and modify the settings to your liking.
+You can change the settings by copying *local\default\variables.pkr.hcl* to *local\variables.pkr.hcl* and modify the settings to your liking.
 You can for example change setting for autounattend to change the default keyboard to US (Swedish is the default).

 Currently there is now way to update the tolls in the VM.
 You have to delete the VM and run **.\createVM.ps1** again.

 ## Update

 Update scripts used to create the sandbox (i.e. this code) by running **git pull** and then update the tools by running **.\downloadFiles.ps1** again.
-Check *./local/default-config.txt* for changed and added configuration options.
+Check *.\local\defaults\config.txt* for changed and added configuration options.
 You can also opt to only update parts of the included tools.
 To update Python tools run:

 ```PowerShell
 .\downloadFiles.ps1 -Python